Pacts

 Find your Pact code

 Each funding opportunity has a unique Pact code.
-Users can find these codes within the section for their respective funding opportunity.
+Users can find these codes within the Program Guide section for their respective funding opportunity.

 Dig in!
 Interactive Tutorial on how to create a Pact